 Have you ever heard a dog trainer say something like, “I hate people.
 If I could only work with the dog I would be so much happier.”?
 I have.
 And it really hurt my feelings.
 After all, I was, and am, a person who often needs help training my dogs.

 I love dogs.
 And cats.
 And really all animals.
 I especially love people.
 I have always struggled with the moniker, “dog trainer,” because while I do train dogs, mostly what I do is teach humans how to cohabitate with their dogs in ways that makes them, and their dog(s), happy.
-This is a moving target because every person (and dog) is a beautiful and unique being that has unique needs depending on their time, finances, location, family life, work life, etc, etc. I love taking the time to figure out what works best for every dog team - and that starts with the person.
-This may make me a slightly different dog trainer than you are used to.
+This is a moving target because every person (and dog) is a beautiful and unique being that has unique needs depending on their time, finances, location, family life, work life, etc, etc. I love taking the time to figure out what works best for every dog team - and that starts with the humans.

 I have been especially blessed because when I started dog training the science was already clear: pain and punishment do not work.
 I have never taught with choke chains or shock collars.
 I have never taught “dominance” or “alpha” ideas.
 Very early on I had the enormous pleasure of working with people like Terry Ryan, Risë VanFleet, and Valli Parthasarathy who laid a foundation of science, kindness, and curiosity for me to build upon.
 (Look them up - they are amazing!)
 I stumbled into dog training when I took a therapy dog prep class.
 The trainer taught in such a way I was mesmerized.
 She asked her dog if she “wanted to work.”
 The idea of asking a dog to do something instead of “commanding” the dog blew my mind and touched my heart.
 I knew almost immediately I wanted to teach others about this “new” way of training animals.